ssfrr/PulseAudio.jl/README.md

 TODO: Add Badges

-This is a Julia package to record and play audio using the PulseAudio daemon common on Linux systems.
-This was originally part of @dancasimiro's WAV.jl package but has been split out and adapted to the JuliaAudio ecosystem.
+This is a Julia package to play audio using the PulseAudio daemon common on Linux systems.
+This was originally part of [@dancasimiro's](https://github.com/dancasimiro) [WAV.jl](https://github.com/dancasimiro/WAV.jl) package but has been split out and adapted to the [JuliaAudio](http://juliaaudio.org) ecosystem.

-Note that calling `read` and `write` on a `PulseAudioSource` or `PulseAudioSink` (respectively) will block the whole Julia runtime, not just the current Task.

 Getting Started
 ---------------

-PulseAudio.jl supports the [SampledSignals.jl](https://github.com/JuliaAudio/SampledSignals.jl) API, and provides readable and writable streams.
-Simply create a stream with the `PulseAudioSink` and `PulseAudioSource` constructors.
-These streams will accept regular `Array`s with each channel as a column, or you can use SampledSignals' `SampleBuf` values to take advantage of automatic sample-rate element type conversions.
+PulseAudio.jl supports the [SampledSignals.jl](https://github.com/JuliaAudio/SampledSignals.jl) API, and provides a writable stream.
+Simply create a stream with the `PulseAudioSource` constructor.
+These stream will accept regular `Array`s with each channel as a column, or you can use SampledSignals' `SampleBuf` values to take advantage of automatic sample-rate and element type conversions.

 Examples
 --------